prachiii22/ChatGpt-clone/README.md

 # ChatGpt-clone
-This is a ChatGPT clone, a simple web-based chat application built using HTML, CSS, and JavaScript.
+ChatGPT clone, I have created a web-based chat application built using HTML, CSS, and JavaScript.
 It mimics the conversational abilities of the ChatGPT language model, providing users with an interactive and engaging experience.

 Features:
 •Interactive chat interface